Intestinal or Gut Bacteria and Obesity: A Possible Connection

 Scientists at Shanghai Jiao Tong University in China have discovered that another bacterium may affect obesity.
 They placed a morbidly obese man on a special diet that was designed to change the composition of his gut flora by altering the gut pH.
 The diet consisted of whole grains, non-digestible carbohydrates, probiotics and traditional Chinese medicines.
 The man weighed 175 kg (almost 386 lbs) at the start of the diet.
 He lost 51 kg (about 112 pounds) during the diet, without exercising.

-The researchers found that at the start of the diet Enterobacter was the most abundant bacterium in the man's gut.
-At the end of the diet (which lasted for twenty-three weeks), Enterobacter was almost undetectable in his gut.
+The researchers found that at the start of the diet a member of the genus Enterobacter was the most abundant bacterium in the man's gut.
+At the end of the diet (which lasted for twenty-three weeks), the bacterium was almost undetectable in his gut.

 Bacteria and Metabolic Syndrome